zeckem19/cfdsa/README.md

-# cfdasa
-Container for Deployment and Scaling Apps
+# CFDSA - Container for Deployment and Scaling Apps

 ## Enabling Autoscaling on DigitalOcean